infinispan/infinispan/server/testdriver/README.md

 * `org.infinispan.server.test.database.<type>.password` password to use for a specific database type
 * `org.infinispan.server.test.database.<type>.address` address to use for a specific database type
 * `org.infinispan.server.test.database.<type>.port` port to use for a specific database type
+* `org.infinispan.test.server.container.timeoutSeconds` the amount of time in seconds to wait for a server start/stop operation when using the `FORKED` driver
+* `org.infinispan.test.server.home` Specifies a comma-separated list to server home path.
+Only for `FORKED` driver

 ## JMX

 Servers started by the testsuite drivers will have JMX enabled and tests can obtain MBeans by going through the driver API.